-- 1.1 This standard establishes a classification of transportation surface elements within the UNIFORMAT II family of elemental classifications.
-It covers the full breadth of vehicular transportation surfaces, from rural roads to multi-lane interstate highways. - 1.2 UNIFORMAT II classifications have an elemental format similar to the original UNIFORMAT2 building elemental classification.
-However, the title UNIFORMAT II differs from the original in that it now takes into consideration a wide range of constructed entities that collectively form the built environment. - 1.3 Elements, as defined here and in Classifications E1557 and E2103/E2103M, are major physical components that are common within constructed entities.
-Elements perform their given function(s), regardless of the design specification, construction method, or materials used. - 1.4 This elemental classification serves as a consistent reference for analysis, evaluation, and monitoring during the feasibility, planning, and design stages when constructing transportation surfaces. - 1.5 Using UNIFORMAT II elemental classifications ensures a consistency in the economic evaluation of construction projects over time and from project to project. - 1.6 UNIFORMAT II classifications also enhance reporting at all stages of a constructed entity's life cycle-from feasibility and planning through the preparation of working documents, construction, maintenance, rehabilitation, and disposal. - 1.7 This classification is unsuitable for process applications or for preparing trade estimates. - 1.8 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.
+1.1 This standard establishes a classification of bridge elements within the UNIFORMAT II family of elemental classifications.
+It covers most highway bridges, railroad bridges, and pedestrian bridges.

+1.2 UNIFORMAT II classifications have an elemental format similar to the original UNIFORMAT building elemental classification.
+However, the title UNIFORMAT II differs from the original in that it now takes into consideration a wide range of constructed entities that collectively form the built environment.

+1.3 Elements, as defined here and in other UNIFORMAT II Classifications, are major physical components that are common within constructed entities.
+Elements perform their given function(s), regardless of the design specification, construction method, or materials used.

+1.4 This elemental classification serves as a consistent reference for analysis, evaluation, and monitoring during the feasibility, planning, and design stages when constructing bridges.

+1.5 Using UNIFORMAT II elemental classifications ensures a consistency in the economic evaluation of construction projects over time and from project to project.

+1.6 UNIFORMAT II classifications also enhance reporting at all stages of a constructed entity's life cycle-from feasibility and planning through the preparation of working documents, construction, maintenance, rehabilitation, and disposal.

+1.7 This classification is unsuitable for process applications or for preparing trade estimates.

+1.8 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each system are not necessarily exact equivalents; therefore, each system shall be used independently of the other, and values from the two systems shall not be combined.